• Skip to primary navigation

 • Pesto Stuffed Portobello Mushrooms

-Store the creamy potatoes in an airtight container in the fridge for 3-5 days.
-Learn more about storing potatoes, here.
+Store the leftover potatoes in an airtight container in the fridge for 2-3 days or you can freeze it for 2-3 months.

 When you're ready to reheat the potatoes, remove the container from the freezer and put it in the fridge to defrost for 24 hours.
-Drizzle a little bit of almond milk over the potatoes, cover it with parchment paper, and bake it at 350 degrees (make sure the container is oven-safe or transfer it to one that is) for 30 minutes or until it's hot all the way through.
+Transfer the potatoes to an oven-safe dish.
+Drizzle a little bit of almond milk over the potatoes, cover it with parchment paper, and bake it at 350 degrees for 30-40 minutes or until it's hot all the way through.

-• Can I Use Frozen Spinach?
-Yes, you can use frozen spinach instead of fresh spinach.
-You'll need to defrost the spinach first and squeeze out as much of the water that you can.
-If you add the frozen spinach directly (without draining it) to the casserole and bake it, the frozen spinach will add extra water to the dish and it will water down the creamy cashew sauce.
+Yes, you can use frozen spinach instead of fresh.
+You'll need to defrost it first and squeeze out as much of the water that you can.
+If you add the frozen greens without draining it, it will water down the creamy sauce.

 Success Tips

 • Don't skip boiling or soaking the raw cashews.
-This step is important because it helps to soften the cashews which makes them easier to blend.
-Also, soaking or boiling the cashews before consuming them will make it easier for you to digest the nuts.
+This step is important because it helps to soften the nuts which makes them easier to blend and easier to digest.

 • It's important to use unsweetened and plain plant milk.
-Don't use sweetened or vanilla-flavored plant milk because it will make the potato casserole taste sweet.
+Don't use sweetened or vanilla-flavored because it will make the scalloped potato recipe taste sweet.

-• Remember to reserve one cup of the cashew sauce to pour over the top of the vegan casserole.
-I also like to add 1 tbsp of water to the blender (after you poured all the sauce out) and swish it around to get all of the leftover cashew sauce out.
-Add this to the casserole too.
+• Remember to reserve one cup of the sauce to pour over the top.
+I also like to add 1 tbsp of water to the blender (after you poured all the sauce out) and swish it around to get all of the leftover cream out of the bottom.
+Add this to the potatoes too.

 Vegan Scalloped Potatoes Florentine

-Every bite of these cheesy vegan scalloped potatoes is ultra-rich, super creamy, and loaded with spinach!
+Every bite of these cheesy vegan scalloped potatoes are super creamy and loaded with spinach!
 Complete your weeknight dinner or holiday meal and impress your family with this decadent oil-free and gluten-free side dish!

 Print Pin Rate